 Since the broadcasting topology in BitTorrent is built dynamically, it is unknown if the broadcasting topology follows the patterns in MPI broadcasting such as a minimum spanning tree.
 Also important in broadcasting topology is that this topology follows rack-awareness.
 A special dynamic topology detection technique is mentioned [27] but from the experiments it may not be applied to the current version.
 For the chunk size in sending, it is mentioned in [27] that 4 MB is good for performance but without any further analysis.
 In Scatter-allgather bucket algorithms, data is also split based on the number of the receivers.

-Image Recognition Application
+Evalution of Image Recognition Application

 Finally, we tested the full execution of our image classification application.
 As described in Section 2, the first step of constructing our classifiers is to create the vocabulary.
 To do this, we took a set of 12 million publicly-available, geo-tagged Flickr photos, randomly sampled 5 patches from each image, and then computed the 512 dimensional HOG feature for each patch.
 We then used our high-performance implementation of k-means to cluster these 7.42 million 512 dimensional HOG vectors into 1 million cluster centers.
 Specifically, we created 10,000 map tasks